A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas: Introduction

 Since $\M$ is a deterministic code, all uncertainty in $Y$ is due to the uncertainty in $\X$.
 Therefore, regardless of the approach (MCS or others) chosen to estimate the statistics of $Y$ of interest, a suitable model of $\FX$ is critical to obtain accurate estimates.
-Historically, the components $X_{i}$ of $\X$ are assumed to be mutually independent, or to have the dependence structure of a Gaussian multivariate distribution \cite{Lebrun2009c}.
-Gaussian distributions are simple to model and to fit to data, since they only require only the computation of pairwise correlation coefficients.
-In addition, some advanced UQ techniques work for mutually independent inputs only.
-These include FORM \cite{Hasofer1974}, SORM \cite{Fiessler1979_SORM}, importance sampling \cite{Melchers1999}, some types of subset simulation \cite[e.g.][]{Papaioannou2015_89}, PCE \cite{Ghanem98}, and other methods.
-These methods need a transformation to map the input vector $\X$ onto a vector $\Z$ with independent components.
-The most general of such transformations, the Rosenblatt transform \citep{Rosenblatt52}, requires the computation of conditional $\pdf$s, which are hardly known in practical applications.
+Historically, the components $X_{i}$ of $\X$ are assumed to be mutually independent, or to have the dependence structure of a multivariate elliptical distribution \citep{Lebrun2009c}.
+Among the latter, Gaussian distributions are often employed because they are simple to model and to fit to data, since they only require the computation of pairwise correlation coefficients.
+In addition, some advanced UQ techniques take advantage of (or require) mutually independent inputs.
+These include FORM, SORM, IS, some types of subset simulation (\eg, \cite{Papaioannou2015_89}), PCE.
+The most general transformation to map the input vector $\X$ onto a vector $\Z$ with independent components, the Rosenblatt transform \citep{Rosenblatt52}, requires the computation of conditional $\pdf$s, which are hardly known in practical applications.
 However, when $\FX$ has a Gaussian dependence structure, this map is known and is equivalent to the well known Nataf transform \citep{Nataf62, Lebrun2009c}.
 The Gaussian assumption introduces thus a convenient representation of input dependencies.
-When the real dependence structure deviates from this assumption, it may introduce a bias in the resulting estimates.
-Due to the lack of alternative viable probabilistic models, however, the validity or the impact of the Gaussian assumption are typically not quantified.
+When the real dependence structure deviates from this assumption, it may however introduce a bias in the resulting estimates.
+The validity or the impact of the Gaussian assumption, though, are typically not quantified.
 Novel methodologies in UQ largely focus on providing better estimation techniques rather than on allowing for different probabilistic input models.